 3. Do you want to support walk-up and use with a one-click start to video conferencing?

-If you answered yes to one or more of these questions, investing in an interactive display for your team should be a serious consideration.
+If you answered yes to one or more of these questions, investing in an interactive display with a hybrid whiteboard for your team should be a serious consideration.
 Another alternative is to deploy a mix of TV and interactive panels in your office (dual displays).

 Finally, if you decide to consider investing in an interactive display then you should consider the following options: